 As the end of the financial year (EOFY) approaches, it's crucial for businesses in Australia to evaluate and update their cyber security measures.
-This period often brings an increase in cyber-attacks, as criminals take advantage of the frenzy of activity to target vulnerable people and businesses. to help protect your business, we've compiled an EOFY cyber security checklist that mid to large company IT, admin, and cyber security staff can follow to close out the financial year securely.
+This period often brings an increase in cyber-attacks, as criminals take advantage of the frenzy of activity to target vulnerable people and businesses. to help protect your business, we've compiled an EOFY and tax time cyber security checklist that mid to large company IT, admin, and cyber security staff can follow to close out the financial year securely.
 Read on for our exclusive tax time and EOFY scam resources that you can download and share with staff, friends and family.

 Review your security policies and procedures